Valladolid, Mexico: A Complete Travel Guide

 Restaurants in Valladolid

-• Casa Conato Cultural 1910 – fantastic restaurant serving local Mexican food, with very reasonable portions.
-Doubles as a bar, so you can stay for a drink afterwards.
-Ask for a table in the terrace!
+• Casa Conato Cultural 1910 — Excellent local Mexican food at reasonable prices.
+Doubles as a bar, so worth staying for a drink afterward.
+Ask for a terrace table.

 My travel tips valid anywhere